Resources

 For advice about blood collection techniques, please contact Greg Nelson (Veterinary Tech Supervisor); phone (650) 498-6729.

 Even if a test is not listed on our request form, we may be able to perform the test.
 The request form lists our most common tests.
-For more information, please contact Roberta Moorhead.
+For more information, please contact Jing Hu.

 We request that you contact the Diagnostic Lab in advance if you are submitting a large quantity of samples.
 The advance notice helps to ensure the efficient processing of your samples.
 Also, it can sometimes be financially advantageous to submit samples in batches, so please contact us for more information about a potential cost break.

-Refer to Diagnostic Lab Rates FY21 under “Downloadable Resources”.
+Refer to Diagnostic Lab Rates FY25 under the “Resources” tab or click here